Dpdl-io/DpdlEngine/README.md

-## Access to the complete JRE Java platform API and any external java libraries
+## Access to the complete JRE Java platform API and external java libraries

 The Dpdl language API allows to access all classes and methods of the <ins>underlying Java Platform (JRE)</ins> and <ins>external java libraries</ins>.